Awesome: Video Game Levels N-S

 - How's this for a bold choice...Grandmaster Galaxy.
 Sure, it's extremely challenging (and that's not even mentioning the daredevil run), but not in a way that ever feels unfair.
 The adrenaline rush that kicks in while you play it is amazing, and if you actually beat it...your

 - Super Mario Land's Submarine and Airplane Stages.
-Unexpected Gameplay Change to a shoot-em-up?
+Unexpected Shmup Level?
 Yes.
 However, this is surprisingly done well to the point that they become the two most enjoyable levels in the game, and the peppy music helps too.
-Also, both are immediately after Scrappy Levels.
+Also, both are Breather Levels compared to the previous one.

 - Tree Zone 2 in Super Mario Land 2, where you swim through gravity-defying jello.

-- While world 8-8 might be seen as the Scrappy Level to some but if you use the shell it becomes one of the single most satisfying experiences in the series.
+- While world 8-8 might be seen as That One Level to some but if you use the shell it becomes one of the single most satisfying experiences in the series.
 It's a relatively flat stage so there's no need to stop your momentum to get to high platforms, just flying through the level as flaming rocks that destroy everything fall around you.

-- Glitzville in Paper Mario: TTYD was definitely one of the highlights of the game.
+- Glitzville in Paper Mario: TTYD was definitely one of the highlights of the game, competing for a championship belt reminiscent of pro wrestling, complete with a Mr. Mc Mahon-like promoter in Grubba.

 Super Monkey Ball